California Assembly Bill 5 (2019): Exemptions

 Approximately 100 professions were specifically exempted from AB5, including doctors, dentists, psychologists, insurance agents, stockbrokers, lawyers, accountants, engineers, real estate agents, travel agents, graphic designers, songwriters, architects, youth sports coaches, and some freelance writers, producers, and cartographers, as they are generally seen to work directly with and set their prices to customers.

-Others are exempt with conditions, such as hairstylists, cosmetologists, and manicurists if they set their own pay rates, are paid directly by customers, and schedule appointments themselves.
+Others are exempt with conditions, such as hairstylists, barbers, cosmetologists, and estheticians if they set their own pay rates, are paid directly by customers, and schedule appointments themselves.
 Salespeople are exempt if they are paid based on actual sales.
 Commercial fishermen are exempt except from unemployment insurance.

 Newspaper companies will be given an extra year before having to reclassify their delivery workers, as the extra costs may be an overwhelming burden for some news organizations currently in a precarious financial state.

 In response to the passage of AB 5, several industries began to lobby Sacramento for exemptions.
 The industries that were granted exemptions tended to have the following characteristics: